 How to apply:

-- Wanna really stand out?
-Sign up and build an app using the Twilio API and include a link to it in your cover letter.
-Bonus points for pointing out bugs or things that annoy you/could be better on the platform.
+- Want to stand out?
+Sign up and build an app using the Twilio API.
+Include a link to it in your cover letter.
+Bonus points for pointing out bugs or things that annoyed you/could be better about the platform.